KamranAzeem/kubernetes-katas/05-cpu-and-memory-limits.md

 . . .
 ```

 This time all three objects (deployment, replica-set and pods), have the cpu and memory information.
-Also notice that the QoS class for the pod has changed from "Best Effort" to "Burstable".
+Also notice that the `QoS class` for the pod has changed from **"Best Effort"** to **"Burstable"** .
 You will notice this if you did a `describe` earlier, on a pod without cpu and memory limits set.

 If we do a `describe` on the worker node now, we will see that the node knows about these limits for the nginx pod.